nim-works/nimskull/doc/manual.rst

 or more candidates that satisfy the requirements listed above, application fails.
 If sucessful, the resulting application is said to *bind* to `y`.

-Two applied signatures are equal are equal iff both are applications of the same signature `S` to the same `T` and bind the exact same routines.
+Two applied signatures are equal if and only if both are applications of the same signature `S` to the same `T` and bind the exact same routines.